 The Church of the future will move on from seeking cultural relevance towards releasing culture.

-In the future, expect the Church to move from trying to be trendy to being authentically innovative.
+Expect the Church of the future to move from trying to be trendy to being authentically innovative.
 Expect Her to live with resonance with the culture of heaven.
-Resonance with heaven is the eternal task/joy of the Church.
-When this happens, we stop looking at the music charts as the source of our inspiration.
+As this happens, we stop looking at the music charts as the source of our inspiration.
 We cease reducing creativity to drama or flag waving - depending on our traditions.
-We instead practice bold creativity because we are unleashing something into the earth that has never existed before - creative resonance; doing what our father is doing, releasing what he is releasing.
-God has not given us his Spirit so that we could be culturally relevant, but so that we could be culture carriers: culture carriers who release captives.
+We practice bold creativity because we are unleashing something into the earth that has never existed before - creative resonance; doing what our father is doing, releasing what he is releasing.
+God did not give us his Spirit so we could be culturally relevant, but so we could be culture carriers: culture carriers who release captives.